Rangelands Project

 Project Information:

-Rangelands Project is a human-induced regeneration project located in the Quilpie local government area, approximately 24km north of Adavale in South West Queensland.
-It was registered in April 2016 and covers 28,659.31 hectares.
+Rangelands Project is a Human-Induced Regeneration project located approximately 25km north of the town of Adavale in South West Queensland.
+It was registered in April 2016 and covers a significant area of 28,659.31 ha.

-Human-induced regeneration projects involve establishing permanent native forests through assisted regeneration on land that was previously cleared of vegetation and where regrowth was suppressed for at least 10 years.
-Standard requirements for this methodology involve ceasing destructive activities, such as mechanical or chemical suppression of regrowth, and carefully managing the timing and extent of livestock grazing to allow native vegetation to recover.
+Human-Induced Regeneration (HIR) projects involve establishing permanent native forests by changing agricultural land management practices to promote natural regrowth.
+Standard methodology requirements dictate that the land must have been historically cleared of vegetation and regrowth actively suppressed for at least 10 years prior to the project's commencement.
+Proponents achieve regeneration by ceasing the mechanical or chemical destruction of regrowth and by carefully managing the timing and extent of livestock grazing to allow young trees to reach a forest canopy.